 - improving intra- and inter-agency working and better safeguard and promote the welfare of children.

-Serious Case Reviews are a major element of the Safeguarding Board's Learning and Improvement Framework which sets out how the Board will learn lessons from tragic events and put in place measures to reduce the likelihood of such events reoccurring.
+Serious Case Reviews are a major element of the Safeguarding Partnership's Learning and Improvement Framework which sets out how the Partnership will learn lessons from tragic events and put in place measures to reduce the likelihood of such events reoccurring.

 Published serious case reviews (Barnsley)

-The links below provide access to the most recent Serious Case Reviews commissioned by Barnsley Safeguarding Children Board.
+The most recent Serious Case Reviews commissioned by Barnsley Safeguarding Children Partnership.

 Published serious case reviews (national)